 I don’t know about you, but I have long yearned for a social network that I can truly call home.
-Facebook is no good as it’s full of pictures of people’s cats and their dinner.
+Facebook is no good as it’s full of pictures of people’s cats and their dinner (probably not for me).
 Twitter is full of trolls and rude people, in my experience at least.
-When Google+ came along, I had high hopes for it, but alas, it’s pretty much a ghost town these days.

 What is Mastodon?